Uplink (video game): Plot

 Regardless of the player's choices, Revelation will eventually be completed and unleashed upon the world, thus beginning the endgame.
 If the player has supported Arunmor, they are tasked with running a counter-operation, hacking into infected systems and using Faith to restore them before they are destroyed.
 Revelation is wiped out completely, and the damning evidence against Andromeda leads to a federal raid and the subsequent arrest of suspected staff members in the company, along with a number of Uplink agents.
 The leader of Andromeda then issues a statement, making no apologies for releasing Revelation; he argues that the internet has become a mere extension of Western capitalism to serve the interest of elites, rather than the bastion of free speech and anonymity it once was.
 He claims that people will never be safe on the web – their entire lives are on file and anyone can tamper with their personal information at will.
 The leader denounces Arunmor, claiming they are simply profiteering off the crisis and are a yet another symptom of capitalist overreach.
 He is sentenced to 8 years in prison, and ARC shuts down operations.
+Arunmor also releases Faith as a commercial antivirus software causing their stock share price to reach a new high.

 In contrast, if the player supports Andromeda, the group instructs them to unleash Revelation on the world, infecting as many systems as they can to overwhelm Faith and render every computer in the world inoperable.
 If the player is successful, the virus claims their own Uplink gateway, ending the game immediately and implying Andromeda have succeeded in their goal.
 If the player fails to cause enough infections within fifteen minutes, federal agents seize their equipment and arrest them, dooming the Revelation project to a premature end.